 [edit]During the 17th and 18th centuries, Germany was a patchwork of small states.
 While none of them had the prestige of an Imperial capital, some were patrons of art, philosophy and science.

-• 29 Berlin was the capital of Brandenburg/Prussia, which was seen as a backwater until at least the 18th century, in part because the ruling house spent more on military than on arts or architecture.
-The city grew as it became the capital of the German Empire in 1871.
+- 29 Berlin was the capital of Brandenburg/Prussia, a city and region rising up quickly since the late 18th century, also thanks to the tolerant policies of the Kingdom and the classical and enlightenment scene.
+The city grew even quicker as it became the capital of the German Empire in 1871.

 Other destinations